 Life on an Art Island: A Naoshima Resident Shares the Reality

 Kenji Tanaka is 52, born and raised on Naoshima.
 His father was a fisherman.
 His grandfather worked at the Mitsubishi smelting plant that once dominated the island.
-He now runs a small guesthouse near Honmura village and has watched his island transform from an industrial backwater into one of the world's most significant art destinations.
+He now runs a small guesthouse near Honmura village, and he has watched his island transform from an industrial backwater into one of the world's most significant art destinations.

 Q: What was Naoshima like before the art?